 Thoracic outlet syndrome describes a condition of nerve or vascular tissue compression in the upper back and lower neck region.
 Although not linked to a spinal causation, the symptoms of the diagnosis can be almost virtually identical to any other type of compressive neuropathy which occurs inside the spinal canal.

-TOS, as it is commonly called, is basically much like an upper back version of piriformis syndrome, in which a muscular structure is theorized to place considerable and affective pressure on a major neurological center.
+TOS, as it is commonly called, is basically much like an upper back version of piriformis syndrome, in which a muscular structure is theorized to place considerable pressure on a major neurological center.
 In some cases, this compression can target an artery or vein instead of a nerve and may have similar or different symptomatic expressions.

 Thoracic outlet syndrome is a diagnosis on the rise throughout the back pain industry.
 This condition is a controversial diagnosis, since it usually deals with nerve compression enacted by a muscular, rather than spinal source, and therefore it may not be possible to confirm via diagnostic imaging.
 Chronic pinched nerves are rarely caused by a structural non-spinal abnormality, as indicated in the TOS diagnosis, so patients are advised to be vigilant for signs of a misdiagnosed back pain syndrome.